Maria Tash: Career

 Tash opened her first studio, Venus Modern Body Art, in 1993 in Manhattan's East Village, specializing in navel piercings and jewelry.
 Venus Body Arts later became Venus by Maria Tash until eventually Tash decided to use her own name for the shop.
 While first specializing in navel jewelry, the shop later become known for a variety of ear piercing styles.

 Tash launched a line of international stores with its flagship location opening in New York City in 2004.
 In 2016, the brand began expanding globally with the opening of a shop at Liberty London.
 Maria Tash has since opened permanent locations in Rome, Dublin, Harrods London, and Dubai.

 In November 2018 she opened her second freestanding location outside New York City with a 2,000 sq. ft luxury boutique in The Dubai Mall.

-In 2020 during the Corona-Pandemic, Maria Tash began to offer complimentary virtual appointments through FaceTime and Google Hangouts in English, Spanish, French, Italian and Arabic.
+In 2020 during the COVID-19 pandemic, Maria Tash began to offer complimentary virtual appointments through FaceTime and Google Hangouts in English, Spanish, French, Italian and Arabic.